• Skip to primary navigation

 • Spices: Ground Ginger, Cinnamon, Mixed Spice and Nutmeg all combine to create the classic Lebkuchen 'Gingerbread' style spice mix.
 The smell when baking is just heavenly.

 • Brown Sugar and Agave Syrup: Traditional lebkuchen is made with honey.
 I substitute a mix of these two sweeteners for the stickyness and depth of flavour.
+You can also use maple syrup or golden syrup.

 • Vegan Butter: I like to use Naturali butter, but you can choose your favourite vegan butter block.